vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/feature/blog.md

 All articles will be added to the article list by default and rendered under path `/article/` .

-If you don't want the list to contain specific articles, just set `article` to`false` in the corresponding article's Front Matter.
+If you don't want specific articles to be included, just set `article` to `false` in the article's Front Matter.

 ## timeline

-All articles with a writing date will be sorted by time in the `/timeline/` timeline,
+All articles with a writing date will be sorted by time in the timeline page `/timeline/`.

-If you don't want an article to be included, just set `timeline` to `false` in the corresponding article's Frontmatter.
+If you don't want an article to be included, just set `timeline` to `false` in the article's Frontmatter.

 ::: warning
 Do not add and place the corresponding folders ("tag", "article", "timeline") in the root directory, otherwise the files may be overwritten during compilation and cause errors.